Sanctioned tycoon says Russia wants to engage on climate

 Melnichenko, who according to Forbes is worth some $23.5 billion, said the world community should pay more attention to the large share of greenhouse gas emissions that aren’t caused by human activity, such as respiration, decomposition and even volcanoes.
 Scientists say the global warming measured in recent decades is mainly caused by the large-scale burning of fossil fuels since industrialization.

-Asked what role concerns about climate change play in Russian civil society, he said that environmental issues had become more prominent in bigger cities over the past six to seven years
+Asked what role concerns about climate change play in Russian civil society, he said that environmental issues such as air pollution had become more prominent in bigger cities over the past six to seven years

 Peaceful protests on the issue were possible, he insisted.
 “And the government really responds.”